tomateit/noisemon/README.md

 ### What the app currently does:
-0. Now it is basically an entity linker
 1. It listens to the stream of text messages
 2. Performs spaCy-based text processing for NER:
     - The custom transformer+ner pipeline is used to extract named entities